kubeflow/website/content/en/docs/azure/authentication-oidc.md

     namespace: istio-system
     spec:
     commonName: istio-ingressgateway.istio-system.svc
-    # Use ipAddresses if your LoadBalancer issues an IP
+    # Use ipAddresses if your LoadBalancer issues an IP address
     ipAddresses:
     - <LoadBalancer IP>
     # Use dnsNames if your LoadBalancer issues a hostname